Audition

 GCB organizes optional fundraising programs to help interested families and dancers offset the performance tuition fee cost.
 There are two programs offered:

 Option 1) Working with local businesses, GCB buys wholesale or discounted products (i.e. coffee) that families resell at retail prices (or slightly higher).
 The profit from sales offsets part (or all) of your performance tuition fee.
 Some of our more enthusiastic families volunteer to sell items and donate all proceeds back to GCB — amazing!
-Note: GCB does not advise unaccompanied dancers selling door-to-door.
+Note: GCB discourages unaccompanied dancers selling door-to-door.

 Instructions (pending)